-The Nevada County Government has played a role in promoting increased local broadband coverage since the year 2000.
+The County has played a role in promoting increased local broadband coverage since the year 2000.
 We have actively supported the Nevada County Economic Resource Council's telecommunication committee and later renamed Broadband Leadership Council through its existence.

 - This group performed many early e-commerce training sessions for local businesses

 - Partnered with local providers to identify and communicate areas of need

 - Supported local ISPs in their applications for American Recovery and Reinvestment Act (ARRA) grants to build broadband infrastructure projects